ITU-GammaTeam/GammaSwarm-Demo/README.md

 **Or you can look Teknofest 2023 Heterogeneous Swarm Robots Competition _[Project Report](https://drive.google.com/file/d/1Wdwlqqi9w5jY0oGLyqyqK5ytAj6Xoze8/view?usp=sharing)_ at :two:'nd place team:heavy_exclamation_mark:**

+_Real Flight Test videos will be uploaded soon!_

+## Note to Developers

+**:ok:** After our tests, we guarantee that the real flight and simulation behavior will be largely similar.
+For this reason, do not hesitate to develop algorithms on simulation.

+**:warning:** However, if you make changes to the system (ROS messages, Loop Hz, simulation systems), we cannot guarantee this situation.
+If you are not a good developer, it is not recommended to make changes to RealSystems and SimulationSystems!

 ## Installation

 ### Dependencies